Connection vs Convincing: The Key to Deeper Relationships

 5. Share vulnerabilities rather than just strengths

-True connection isn't about proving your worth – it's about being comfortable enough with who you are that you don't need constant validation.
-It's realizing that relationships deepen not through performance, but through presence.
+True connection isn't about proving your worth.
+It's about being comfortable enough with who you are that you don't need constant validation.
+Relationships deepen through presence, not performance.

 Finding the Balance

-Some situations do call for conviction and persuasion – like job interviews or when advocating for important causes.
+Some situations do call for conviction and persuasion – job interviews, presenting AI strategies to leadership, or advocating for important causes.
 But even then, connection should underpin your approach.
 The most persuasive people are often those who first establish genuine rapport.

 Starting Today